-Make sure the color code programmed for your radio's current channel is matching the openSPOT3's color code.
-If they match, then probably there's an offset between the radio's TX frequency and the openSPOT3's RX frequency.
-Please use DMR AutoCal, or manually enter different frequencies in +-100 Hz steps at the RX offset on the Modem page for the lowest BER.
-You can test your voice using the openSPOT3's built-in local echo service by calling DMR ID 9999.
+Make sure the color code programmed for your radio's current channel is matching the openSPOT2's color code.
+If they match, then probably there's an offset between the radio's TX frequency and the openSPOT2's RX frequency.
+Please try to use AutoCal, or manually enter different frequencies in +-100 Hz steps at the RX offset on the Modem page.